kailash-manasarovar/statement/docs/timeline/2025/may.md

 ![Camera on](../../content/images/fake-accounts/camera-on.png)

 - Bear in mind I have no activity on this account at all anymore and the last interaction on here was over 40 days ago.

+## Meeting Chris & Desa before I fly to Israel

+- I meet old friends Chris Ludwick and Desa.
+- I'm flying to Israel the following morning to assist Steve on a TT module 2 in Jerusalem.
+- Desa repeatedly says to me, "you saved my life" regarding a weekend up North in 2019.
+- I ask her why.
+- She doesn't explain.